wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/3-analyze-tasks-and-scenarios-for-viva-connections.md

     Recommended: image that summarizes the entire scenario with a highlight of the area implemented in this exercise -->
-TODO: add your scenario sub-task
+TODO: add your scenario subtask
 TODO: add your scenario image

 <!-- 3.
 Task performed in the exercise ---------------------------------------------------------------------